Thev2Andy/PowerLog/README.md

     * It's time to implement the most important function of a sink, the `Emit` function.
     * There are endless ways to implement this depending on the sink you're making, but for this sink we'll do a very simple implementation and use the `Arguments.FormattedLog` property which will format our log based on it's template, but nothing is stopping you from accessing the fields of the `Arguments` instance.
     * One thing you might want to implement is verbosity, which can be implemented with a simple function call implemented in the library's `Verbosity` class, or as an extension method over `Severity`.
-(Beware of collisions between the `Verbosity` property and said class.)
     ```cs
     public void Emit(Arguments Log)
     {
-        if (Log.Severity.Passes(Verbosity)) {
+        if (Log.Severity.Passes(AllowedSeverities, StrictFiltering)) {
             Console.WriteLine(Log.FormattedLog);
         }
     }